ConsciousML/terragrunt-template-catalog-gcp/examples/README.md

 The examples directory uses the same configuration pattern as the production template:

-- `environment.hcl` - Environment name (e.g., "example-2") used for resource naming and state isolation
+- `environment.hcl`: Environment name (e.g., "example-2") used for resource naming and state isolation
-- `project.hcl` - GCP project ID where resources will be deployed
+- `project.hcl`: GCP project ID where resources will be deployed
-- `region.hcl` - Default GCP region for resources
+- `region.hcl`: Default GCP region for resources
-- `root.hcl` - Root configuration that loads variables, configures GCS backend, and sets up providers
+- `root.hcl`" Root configuration that loads variables, configures GCS backend, and sets up providers

 These files automatically provide GCP variables (project, region, environment) to all stacks, eliminating the need to configure them individually.